 While ancient Greek religion had the fates known as the Moirai, Norse religion has the Norns.
 What we know about these female divinities is pieced together from fragmented references in the surviving texts.

 There are many Norns, and they seem to be divine spirits linked with the different races that inhabit the nine worlds of the Norse cosmos.
 The sources say there are Norns of the Aesir, Vanir, Elves, Dwarves, and Mankind.
-Each is probably responsible for overseeing the fates of their race.
+Each is probably responsible for overseeing the destiny of their race.

 It is probably these three Norns that write the greater fate of all living things, while their lesser sisters deal with individual fates.
 The word Norn derives from the Old Norse word for twine and is probably a reference to their weaving.